lorenzo-stoakes/linux-vm-notes/rough.md

 * Why is [TASK_UNMAPPED_BASE][TASK_UNMAPPED_BASE] set to (page-aligned) `TASK_SIZE/3`?

+* Investigate behaviour at `sysctl -w vm.overcommit_memory=2` - this killed chrome for me, so presumably in the transition from one mode to another tasks are performed to put the system into the alternative mode.
+Perhaps when moving to no overcommit, all allocations are faulted in?
+I didn't see an oom killer invocation, but did see `traps: chrome[20500] trap invalid opcode ip:563d68f60422 sp:7ffc425e68b0 error:0 in chrome[563d66ac1000+5d99000]`.

 ## Thoughts

 * When I refer to PMDs (and even perhaps PUDs in the case of gigantic pages) as